dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

+To run k-fold cross validation and evaluate multiple points along the fairness–utility tradeoff, use \texttt{dsldPyFairUtils()}, which returns a pandas data frame of test errors and correlations for each S-level:

+These interfaces make it straightforward to use the \texttt{dsld} package in Python with full equivalence to the R functions.
+They allow students and researchers to apply the methods effectively and with minimal overhead for various statistics and machine learning applications.

-In this paper, we introduce ``Data Science Looks at Discrimination'' (\texttt{dsld}) as a powerful tool for educating students in statistics through the application of discrimination analysis and fair machine learning.
-The software includes a range of analytical and graphical tools that enable students to explore and visualize potential sources of bias and discrimination.
-The fair machine learning wrappers offer several fairness-constrained machine learning methods, facilitating the quick and seamless deployment of bias mitigation algorithms.
-Additionally, the accompanying Quarto notebook provides a comprehensive foundation in relevant statistical principles, featuring real-world examples that apply methods provided from \texttt{dsld}, and requires only a basic understanding of mathematics.
+In this paper, we introduce ``Data Science Looks at Discrimination" (\texttt{dsld}) as a powerful tool for statistical education and machine learning through the lens of discrimination analysis and fair machine learning.
+The software includes analytical and graphical tools for detailed exploratory data analysis, allowing students to explore and visualize potential sources of bias.
+Additionally, the fair machine learning wrappers provide several fairness-constrained methods for easy deployment of fair ML algorithms.
+The accompanying Quarto book offers a comprehensive introduction to key statistical principles, using real-world examples to demonstrate \texttt{dsld} methods.
+It is also accessible to students with just high school mathematics, equipping them with the knowledge and tools to conduct data analysis and apply machine learning systems responsibly.

-As machine learning becomes an increasingly important tool for statistical analysis and prediction, it is essential for users to understand the risks associated with its misapplication.
-The \texttt{dsld} package not only bridges the gap between traditional and fairness-constrained machine learning algorithms but also serves as an effective educational resource.
-It equips both current and future students with the knowledge and tools necessary to responsibly apply practical machine learning systems that balance fairness and utility.

-The package can be accessed here: \href{https://github.com/matloff/dsld/tree/master}{https://github.com/matloff/dsld/tree/master.} All relevant datasets, functions, and implementation details can be found through the Github repository.
+Instructors and students are both encouraged to apply these methods to their own datasets for further analysis.
+The methods provided by the \texttt{dsld} package serve as a valuable addition to introductory statistics courses, helping students connect theoretical statistical concepts to practical use cases.